tonioloewald/tabulate/README.md

 You'll need some familiarity with the command-line to use this tool.
 If that doesn't frighten you, it's a snap.

-To install, simply copy the file onto your machine and chmod a+x tabulate.py to make it executable.
+To install, simply copy the file onto your machine and then `chmod a+x tabulate.py` to make it executable.

 To use it, simply point your json files at it, so (for example) if you have tabulate.py in your home directory and a bunch of json files in a folder named my_data in your home directory, you would do something like: